noahzeldin/dissertation/reception_analysis.md

 ## Tokenize and Filter Corpora

-Create function for tokenizing and removing stopwords:
+Create function for tokenizing and removing stopwords, punctuation and other symbols:

 ``` r
 tokenize_and_remove_stopwords <- function(i) {